Cosmetics sector: a major player in the French economy

 • 14 billion for exports

-“The cosmetics sector also generates 12 billion euros in revenue for public finances, including one billion euros for local ...
+“The cosmetics sector also generates 12 billion euros in revenue for public finances, including one billion euros for local authorities and six ...